Table Mountain History

 Gold rush hoax

-In 1849 a wily shopkeeper displayed a nugget of gold that he claimed came from Table Mountain in his shop window. a gold rush followed with hopeful prospectors climbing Platteklip gorge.
+A quirky story related to Table Mountain History happened in 1849 when a wily shopkeeper displayed a nugget of gold that he claimed came from Table Mountain in his shop window.
+A gold rush followed with hopeful prospectors climbing Platteklip Gorge.
 When they arrived they found the shopkeeper there with cool drinks and food for sale.
 This was repeated for several days.
 No gold was found on Table Mountain.
-The nugget apparently came from Australia.
+The nugget originally came from Australia.

 Table Mountain is the only natural site on Earth that has a constellation of stars named after it., French astronomer Nicolas Louis de Lacaille named a constellation after Table Mountain In the 18th century.

-.
 The mountain gained national park status in 1998.
-In 2004 the Cape Floristic Region was declared as a UNESCO World Heritage Site.
-In 2012, the mountain was named one of the New 7 Wonders of Nature.
+In 2004 the Cape Floristic Region was declared as a UNESCO World Heritage Site and in 2012, the mountain was named one of the New 7 Wonders of Nature.